-6.2.1.
-If a Lifter is unable to compete for any reason after entering a competition they will notify BWL immediately of their intention to withdraw.
-BWL does not offer refunds for competition entries.
+- 6.2.1.
+If a Athlete is unable to compete for any reason after entering a competition they will notify BWL immediately of their intention to withdraw.
+BWL does not offer refunds for competition entries. - 6.2.2.
+Withdrawals from competition will be accepted up to and including the end of the allocated Weigh-In period for the respective bodyweight category.